Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Outline of the Technical Contribution

-We draw the outline of the proof.
-Fix a agent $i$ and consider the dynamics of $A_{i,t}$ induced by the $\varepsilon$-DeGroot updating rule.
-The analysis is divided into two stages.
-Up to some time $T$ (that has to be carefully determined) and from time $T$ onward.
+We sketch the outline of the proof.
+Fix an agent $i$ and consider the dynamics of $A_{i,t}$ induced by $\tfrac 1m$-DeGroot updating rule.
+The analysis is divided into two stages: up to some time $T$ (which has to be carefully determined) and from time $T$ onward.

-Up to time $T$, we compare $A_{i,t}$ to the standard DeGroot dynamics $B_{i,t}$.
+For up to time $T$, we compare $A_{i,t}$ to standard DeGroot dynamics $D_{i,t}$.
 The two dynamics are coupled via sharing the same initial opinions.
-On the one hand, monotonicity and $\varepsilon$-averaging guarantee that $|A_{i,T+\iota}-B_{i,T+\iota}|$ is small with probability close to one (as long as $T$ is not too large, for $\iota=0,1$).
-On the other hand, analysis of the DeGroot dynamics shows that $B_{i,T+\iota}$ is close to $\mu$ with probability close to one (as long as $T$ is large enough).
-By carefully choosing $T$, we guarantee that both hands hold, and thus, $A_{i,T+\iota}$ is close to $\mu$ with probability close to one.
+On the one hand, monotonicity and $\tfrac 1m$-averaging guarantee that $|A_{i,T+\iota}-D_{i,T+\iota}|\leq \tfrac{T+\iota}{m}$ (which is small for $T$ that is not too large compared to $m$).
+On the other hand, analysis of DeGroot dynamics shows that $D_{i,T+\iota}$ is close to $\mu$ with probability close to one (as long as $T$ is large enough).
+By carefully choosing $T$, we guarantee that both conditions hold, and thus $A_{i,T+\iota}$ is close to $\mu$ with probability close to one.